Table of Contents

 Students on Probation who do not achieve a SGPA of 1.5 will be placed on Suspension.

 Students on Academic Probation are not eligible to take courses on Letter of Permission.
-Exceptions must be approved in writing by the appropriate Academic Dean.
+Exceptions must be approved in writing by the Registrar (or direct delegate).
+Denied approval may be appealed to an Academic Dean within 3 calendar days of the decision.

 Students in Good Standing will be placed on Academic Suspension if in any academic year they obtain a Cumulative Grade Point Average (CGPA) of less than 1.0.